Totoleheros/tppa-compliant-motorized-polar-alignment/HARDWARE_V2.md

   📦 `PolarALIGN_V2_STEP.zip`

 > 💡 All CNC part dimensions are directly readable from the STEP file.
 The sections below describe the architecture and design rationale; refer to the STEP for fabrication tolerances and exact dimensions.

+> ⚠️ **Manufacturing drawings** (2D technical PDFs as submitted to JLCCNC) are available in `3D STEP Models/Manufacturing_Drawings_V2/`.
+These reflect the design **as fabricated**.
+If the design is revised post-validation, the STEP file is the source of truth.
 >
 - The full 3D design is available here: 👉 [Shapr3D Project Viewer](https://app.shapr3d.com/p/c5be962f-1274-4f6f-9b4a-4f21080a35d3)
   - Parts in **green** in the model: CNC aluminium (JLCCNC recommended).